Time for replacement

 For many people, the words "thermometer" and "mercury" are practically synonymous.
 That association is unfortunate: Mercury is a potent neurotoxin, and every thermometer that contains it is a potential environmental threat.
 In the 21st century, however, that is a risk that no one needs to take, and a worldwide effort is underway to deploy substitute devices in consumer, professional, and industrial applications.

 Replacement is easy.
-(For information on safe disposal, click here.)
+(For information on safe disposal, visit the EPA site.)
 Digital thermometry technologies are plentiful, versatile, and generally superior to modern variations on the mercury-in-glass design invented by German physicist Daniel Gabriel Fahrenheit in 1714.
 Many of these digital devices [see options at Selecting an Alternative, top right] have wider effective temperature ranges, and nearly all of them equilibrate about 10 times faster than Hg devices.
 (The element mercury's symbol, Hg, comes from hydrargyrum, a Greek-Latin word meaning "liquid silver.")
 Their accuracy typically equals or exceeds that of mercury instruments.

 NIST began an active mercury-reduction campaign in 2007, and stopped calibrating Hg thermometers entirely on March 1, 2011.
 A full range of thermometric calibration services continues for non-mercury devices.